sensel/morph-docs/docs/app.md

 * Functions:
     * Add Overlay - Click this button to add a new overlay and modify the controls for any given overlay.
     * Visualizer -  Click to turn on the visualizer to view all contacts and their pressure levels.
-    * Tutorial - Toggles hints for a quick reminder of what each section is for.
+    * Feedback -  Provide feedback on the SenselApp or Sensel Morph.
 * Overlay Mapper - Click on a Map Shows the selected overlay and its controls for editing and re-assigning.
 Click on any control to fill the Inspector with current values.
 * **Send Map** Button - Click to send to the Morph any changes made to the Map with the SenselApp.
 * Inspector - Used to edit the output and behavior of any control, such as changing its type, key value, or MIDI message output.